 After an emergency, first responders may not be able to reach everyone right away.
 Once something happens, time may not be available to gather all of the supplies needed, which is why it is important to have them on hand for at least a limited time.

 If a large emergency occurs, it is important to be prepared.
 It is key to have a three-day supply of items that you may need including medications, bottled water, food and clothing.
 There are a variety of ways that a kit can be stored, such as a backpack, box or even trash can.
-The important thing to remember is this is your family's emergency supply kit, so pack the items specific to your needs.
+The important thing to remember is this is your family's emergency supply kit.
+Pack the items specific to every family member's needs, including the needs of your pets.

 Recommended Items for an Emergency Supply Kit: